ConnexonSystems/dockex/README.md

 <a name="GettingStarted"></a>
 ## Getting Started

-Once Dockex is installed, start the system by calling the bootstrap script.
+Once Dockex is installed, start the system by executing the bootstrap script.

 ```bash /path/to/dockex/dockex_bootstrap/dockex_bootstrap.sh```